Jeff Strickler

 The story doesn't end when the tree falls . . .

-I create art with wood.A simple statement, but loaded with possibilities . . .Wood is an extraordinary medium, offering a rich interplay of form, pattern, color, texture, and weight.
+Every piece of wood has a story.I get to help tell it.Wood is an extraordinary medium, offering a rich interplay of form, pattern, color, texture, and weight.
 Light refracts within the grain — a phenomenon known as chatoyance — creating depth and quiet movement beneath the surface.
-With care (and sharp tools!), wood is imminently workable into almost any form.
+With care (and sharp tools!), wood is eminently workable into almost any form.
 A wonderful source for exploration and expression!

 A selection of artwork available to purchase.